-Phonect SIP Trunk service supports G.711A, G.711U and G.729 voice codec's and T.38 FAX transmissions.
-Using the CS1000E element manager sidebar, navigate to the IP Network → IP Telephony Nodes → Node Details → VGW Gateway (VGW) and Codecs property page and configure the CS1000E General codec settings as in the next screenshot.
+TeliaSonera's SIP Trunk service supports G.711A voice codec and T.38 FAX transmissions.
+Use the CS1000E element manager to configure the Voice and Fax properties.
+Navigate to the IP Network → IP Telephony Nodes → Node Details → VGW Gateway (VGW) and Codecs property page and configure the CS1000E General codec settings as in the next screenshot.